AMAPCEO operates from the grassroots up.

 Annual Delegates' Conference (ADC)

-The Annual Delegates’ Conference, AMAPCEO’s highest governing body, consists of the 16 members of the Board of Directors and a number of additional elected Delegates from each district.
-The number of delegates present is determined by the number of members in good standing within the district.
+The Annual Delegates’ Conference, AMAPCEO’s highest governing body, consists of the 15 members of the Board of Directors and elected Delegates from each district.
+The number of delegates present is determined by the number of members in good standing within the district on a basis of one Delegate for every 50 signed members.
+Every bargaining unit in the Broader Public Sector (BPS) also elects one Delegate each to the ADC.

-The ADC is responsible for electing the Executive Board of Directors, approving the annual budget, setting the level of membership dues, accepting audited financial statements, adopting constitutional amendments and voting on bargaining priorities.
-The conference typically meets once each year in late fall, though multiple meetings are possible in a year.
+The ADC is responsible for electing the Executive Officers, approving the annual budget, setting the level of membership dues, accepting audited financial statements, adopting constitutional amendments, and voting on bargaining priorities.
+The Conference typically meets once each year in late fall, though multiple meetings are possible in a year.

 Board of Directors